LAG1996/Polycubes/README.md

 Go to the file titled `Cubies` to see the bulk of this project's code.
 If you have some experience with the Unity engine, the project's organization should make sense.

-The directory titled `CUBIESv0_1` contains the code that goes into the main application (every thing else was mostly for testing purposes).
+Under the `Assets` folder, directory titled `CUBIESv0_1` contains the code that goes into the main application (every thing else was mostly for testing purposes).
 The place to start to follow my code would be the file called `TestSystemScript.cs`.

 ## Can I Contribute?